-Children are encouraged to change their books regularly for themselves.
+Children are encouraged to change their books regularly.

-Children will need to provide a named water bottle which should be brought into school.
-It will then be returned on Fridays for cleaning.
-The class tap is drinking water and the children are encourage each morning to fill their bottles.
+Children will need to bring a filled and named water bottle to school each day.
+The class tap is drinking water and the children are able to fill their bottles as needed.

 Homework will be set on Friday via Google Classroom, to be submitted by the following Thursday.
 Login details can be found in your child’s reading record.
 Homework will be acknowledged by the class teacher on Google Classroom.